Celebrate the Christmas Charm of Alexandria, Virginia

 Two of Alexandria's annual holiday festivities, a boat parade on the Potomac River and the Scottish Christmas Walk Parade, have been rekindled after closings due to the COVID-19 pandemic.
 Catch a celebration, or plan a personalized getaway.
 Once you settle in, there's so much to explore.
 The city's tourism office has a guide to the most Instagram-worthy holiday spots in town, so you won't miss a single iconic photo op.
 While it may seem strategic to plan out your day, we suggest a meander through town instead.
 You'll easily stumble upon good food and shopping at almost every corner.

 Get a cup of hot chocolate from Dolci Gelati Cafe on Fairfax Street, which is just a couple of blocks from Alexandria's up-and-coming waterfront.
 This is a perfect spot for the holidays—or any day, really.
 Don't miss Torpedo Factory Art Center, a former munitions plant that's been converted into three floors of galleries, shops, and studios.

-The first President’s estate, Mount Vernon, will hold its annual Christmas Illuminations, a spectacular fireworks show on December 18 and 19.
-Each year, Mount Vernon hosts Aladdin the camel for visitors to greet, justas George Washington once did to impress his holiday guests.
-(Although the Mount Vernon by Candlelight event has been canceled for 2020, general daytime programming will go on as planned.)
+The first President's estate, Mount Vernon, also holds its annual Christmas Illuminations, a spectacular fireworks show, in December.
+Each year, Mount Vernon hosts Aladdin the camel for visitors to greet, just as George Washington once did to impress his holiday guests.

 Eat, Drink, and Be Merry